NMDSdevopsServiceAdm/SopraSteria-SFC/README.md

 ## Running unit tests

 ### Frontend
-Run `make test-fe` to execute the unit tests for frontend.
+Run `make test-fe` to execute the unit tests for the frontend.
 The test runner will watch the source files and automatically re-run all tests whenever a frontend file is modified.

-To run only one or a few specific tests, open the relavent `.spec.ts` file and modify the `describe` block to `fdescribe`.
+To run only one or a few specific tests, open the relevant `.spec.ts` file and modify the `describe` block to `fdescribe`.
 This will let the test runner to focus on the chosen tests and skip all others.

 Also, after running all tests, the test runner will dump the results at `frontend/TESTS.xml`.
 If in case multiple tests are failing, we can check the file to find out which tests are the failed ones.

 ### Backend
-Run `make test-be` to execute the unit tests for backend.
+Run `make test-be` to execute the unit tests for the backend.
-This test runner does not watch file changes, so re-run the test manually if neccessary.
+This test runner does not watch file changes, so re-run the test manually if necessary.

 To focus on specific tests, modify the `describe` block to `describe.only`, then run the tests again.